sukeniklab/CHE600/Class_22/README.md

 4. We can see that there is a strong positive correlation – but it is by no means perfect.
 Some points miss by a lot.
 The output text file contains only two parameters – the Spearman and Pearson R values – both relate to the correlations between the predicted value and the true value, where 0 implies very poor correlation and 1 is a perfect correlation.

-5. Upload the correlation plots for both the staller and erijman networks to the PARROT homework submission link in Blackboard
+5. **Make sure the correlation plot for each network is displayed in your notebook for homework submission (or upload it directly)!**

 # Using networks on different datasets